Profit Strategy: Meaning

 |This strategy does not require any additional external funding.||This strategy might require external funds.|

 |Selling off assets to generate cash is possible under this strategy||In a Growth Strategy for expansion purposes, the organization usually buys various assets to increase production.|

 Profit Leverage Strategy

 Today the world has become a global trade center.
 As a result, the company has to change its strategies to stand in open markets.
-Profit Strategy is a corporate-level stabilizing strategy, which helps in sustaining profits.
+A profit strategy is a corporate-level stabilizing strategy that helps in sustaining profits.
 And this strategy works best when the company intends to come out of any unavoidable situation.
 Moreover, by implementing this strategy, the company can get out of any such situation by earning enough profits.
 But the management needs to be very careful while implementing this strategy.
-Because, if this strategy gets extended for a longer period of time, it can create a negative impression in the minds of customers.
+Because if this strategy gets extended for a longer period of time, it can create a negative impression in the minds of customers.
 Thus the management should be very particular while implementing this strategy.